World Heavyweight Championship (WWE, 2002–2013): Reigns

 The inaugural champion was Triple H, and there were 25 different champions overall.
-The longest championship reign was Batista's first reign, which lasted from April 3, 2005, to January 10, 2006, for a total of 282 days.
+Batista was the longest reigning champion in his first reign, holding the championship for 282 days.
 Triple H holds the record for longest combined reigns at 616 days over 5 reigns.
-The shortest reigning champion was Randy Orton in his fourth and final reign, who immediately retired the championship upon winning it at TLC: Tables, Ladders & Chairs (2013) and unifying it with the WWE Championship.
-He was also the youngest champion, when he won the title for the first time at the age of 24 years 136 days during SummerSlam (2004) in August.
-The oldest champion was The Undertaker who won the title for the third and final time at the age of 44 during Hell in a Cell (2009) in October 2009.
-Edge held the title the most times with seven championship reigns between 2007 and 2011.
+Randy Orton was the shortest reigning champion in his fourth and final reign, immediately retiring the championship upon winning and unifying it with the WWE Championship.
+He was also the youngest champion, when he won the title for the first time at the age of 24 in 2004.
+The oldest champion was The Undertaker, who won the title for the third and final time at the age of 44 in 2008.

+Edge holds the record for most reigns, with seven championship wins between 2007 and 2011.
 There were six vacancies throughout the title's history.

-Randy Orton was the final champion in his fourth reign.
-He defeated John Cena in a Tables, Ladders and Chairs match at TLC in Houston, Texas, on December 15, 2013, to unify the WWE and World Heavyweight Championships.
+Orton was the final champion in his fourth reign.
+He defeated John Cena in a TLC match at TLC: Tables, Ladders & Chairs in Houston, Texas, on December 15 to unify the WWE Championship and the World Heavyweight Championship into the WWE World Heavyweight Championship.